airsonic/airsonic.github.io/pages/wiki/proxy/20_nginx.md

 ---
 ## Setting up Nginx

+The following configurations works for HTTPS (with an HTTP redirection).

-Create a new virtual host file :
+Create a new virtual host file:

 ```
 sudo nano /etc/nginx/sites-available/libresonic
 ```

-Paste the following configuration in the virtual host file :
+Paste the following configuration in the virtual host file:

 ```nginx
 # Redirect HTTP to HTTPS
 server {